Ordoño II of León

 Ordoño II (c.
 873 – June 924, León) was a king of Galicia from 910, and king of Galicia and León from 914 until his death.
 He was an energetic ruler who submitted the kingdom of Leon to his control and fought successfully against the Muslims, who still dominated most of the Iberian Peninsula.
 His reign marked the tactical and smooth transition of the regnum Asturum to the regnum Legionis, with the royal headquarters already established in the city of León.

 Family

-Born around 873, he was the second son of King Alfonso III the Great, king of Asturias, and his wife, Queen Jimena.
+Born around 873, he was the second son of King Alfonso III of Asturias, and his wife, Jimena.

 Upon Alfonso's death in 910, the kingdom was divided among his three sons: León went to García, Galicia to Ordoño, and Asturias to Fruela.
 Asturian primacy was nevertheless recognised, though Ordoño was of a harder temperament than his brothers.
 Upon García's death in Zamora in 914, Ordoño succeeded him to the throne of the León.